Cacti and succulents

 The species described here originate in the desert Southwest and Mexico; other species are native to those areas and/or other parts of the western U.S., the Great Plains, Canada, and Florida.
 Most species fall into one of two sorts: those having flat, broad joints (pads), and those having cylindrical joints.
 Though the use of common names is somewhat inconsistent, members of the first group are often called prickly pear; those in the second group are frequently known as cholla.
 Hardiness is variable.
 Flowers are generally large and showy.
 The fruit is a berry, often edible.Opuntia microdasys

-Fast growth to 2–3 ft. high, 4–5 ft. wide (much smaller in pots).
+Fast growth to 2–3 ft. high and 4–5 ft. wide (much smaller in pots).
 Flat, thin, nearly round pads to 6 in. across, in a soft, velvety green; neatly spaced tufts of short golden bristles give a polka-dot effect.
 ‘Albispina’ has white bristles.
 New pads atop larger old ones give plant the shape of an animal’s head.